nus-cs2113-AY2122S1/ip/README.md

 - The search is case-insensitive. e.g, `ball` will match `Ball`.
 - Only accepts 1 keyword else a warning will be thrown.
-- Only 'TASK_DESCRIPTION' is searched.
+- Only `TASK_DESCRIPTION` field of tasks is searched.
 - Non-full words can be matched e.g., `ball` will match `football`.
 - DUKE will notify user if there are no related tasks.